matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/2D.jpg)

-Nanoem is accessible from a keyboard and mouse setup on a 2D monitor as well.
+Nanome is accessible from a keyboard and mouse setup on a 2D monitor as well.

 ### Room